-- ▶ Generally, a student cannot update FAFSA information that was correct as of the date the application was signed because the FAFSA is considered to be a "snapshot" of the family's financial situation as of that date.
-For example, if a student's family sold some stock after signing the FAFSA and spent the proceeds on an automobile or home improvement, the student cannot update the FAFSA to reflect a change in assets.
-After the FAFSA is signed, only certain items can be updated under the conditions listed below. - (1) Dependency Status Change: If a student's dependency status changes at any time during the award year, the student must update FAFSA information.
-Students that are married after completing the FAFSA the status may update their dependency status. - (2) Verification of Household Size or Number in College: An applicant whose FAFSA information is selected for verification of household size or number in college must update those items to be correct as of the date of verification. - (3) Marital Status Change: Mandl may require a student to update FAFSA information under paragraph (1) or (2) of this section for a change in the student's marital status if Mandl determines that the update is necessary to address an inequity or to reflect more accurately the student's ability to pay.
+Generally, a student cannot update FAFSA information that was correct as of the date the application was signed because the FAFSA is considered to be a "snapshot" of the family's financial situation as of that date.
+After the FAFSA is signed, only certain items can be updated under the conditions listed below.

+(1) Dependency Status Change: If a student's dependency status changes at any time during the award year, the student must update FAFSA information.
+Students that are married after completing the FAFSA the status may update their dependency status.

+(2) Marital Status Change: Mandl may require a student to update FAFSA information under paragraph (1) or (2) of this section for a change in the student's marital status if Mandl determines that the update is necessary to address an inequity or to reflect more accurately the student's ability to pay.